Tyrn/damastes/README.md

 Description
 -----------
-**Procrustes SmArT** is a CLI utility for basic processing and copying of audio albums, mostly audiobooks of unknown provenance to cheap mobile devices.
+**Procrustes SmArT** is a CLI utility for basic processing and copying of audio albums, mostly audiobooks of uncertain provenance to cheap mobile devices.
 Audiobooks in question can be poorly designed: track number tags may be missing or incorrect, directory and/or file names enumerated without leading zeroes, etc.